ostaquet/Arduino-Nano-33-IoT-Ultimate-Guide/README.md

 *  [Official documentation of the Arduino LSM6DS3 library](https://www.arduino.cc/en/Reference/ArduinoLSM6DS3)
 *  [Datasheet of the ST LSM6DS3](https://www.st.com/resource/en/datasheet/lsm6ds3.pdf)

 ## How to use serial communication?
-(Why there is no SoftwareSerial.h in the Arduino Nano 33 IoT?
+(Why there is no SoftwareSerial.h in the Arduino Nano 33 IoT?)

+## How to use the I2C bus with the Arduino Nano 33 IoT?